On the derived category of 1-motives: The derived category of -motives

 which leaves us to show that $[0\to G^\cdot]$ is in the essential image of $C$.
 Let $q$ be the smallest integer such that $G^q\ne 0$: we have an exact triangle

 (here we use curly braces in order to avoid confusion with the square braces used for $1$-motives).
 By descending induction on $q$, the right term is in the essential image, hence we are reduced to the case where $G^\cdot$ is of length $1$.
-Then $d^q:G^q\to G^{q+1}$ is epi and $\mu:=\ker d^q$ is finite and locally constant\footnote{Note that this is true even if $m$ is divisible by the characteristic of $k$, since we only consider sheaves over \emph{smooth} $k$-schemes.}.
-Consider the diagram in $K^b(\anM^\eff[1/p])$
+Then $d^q:G^q\to G^{q+1}$ is epi and $\mu:=\ker d^q$ is finite and locally constant.
+Consider the diagram in $K^b(\cM_\sab[1/p])$

 where $L_1\to L_0$ is a resolution of $\mu$ by lattices (see proof of a)).
 Clearly all three maps are quasi-isomorphisms, which implies that the left object is quasi-isomorphic to the right one on $D^b(\M[1/p])$. \end{proof}